rcohngru/datathon/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/rcohngru/datathon/main/img/candidateengagement.png" width='600'><br><br>

 Something that sparked our interest was how quickly the 'Twittershpere' latched onto and then moved on from mentioning 'debate'.
-The early morning of the 30th (essentially late evening of the 29th) had around 300 tweets per hour mentioning the debate and stayed above 100 per hour the entire day, before dropping to 50 per and then close to 0 on the following. <br><br>
+The early morning of the 30th (essentially late evening of the 29th) had around 300 tweets per hour mentioning the debate and stayed above 100 per hour the entire day, before dropping to 50 per and then close to 0 on the following.
+When President Trump tested positive for COVID-19 and Biden negative tested soon after, those topics took over the 'Twittershpere' <br><br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/rcohngru/datathon/main/img/debatementionsperhour.png" width='600'><br><br>